 At random points in this movie there are these genuinely interesting cartoons in the same strange style that the cover art to the books has and it’s pretty fun… it happens about 3 times, that’s it.
 There’s also 2 scenes with a cartoon background but the main kid is actually there talking to the audience and that’s used twice.
 These could have been interesting framing devices if used properly but instead they were random, out of place and frankly should’ve been cut.

 There’s also this random subplot about a man called simply “Beardo” who keeps chasing the family down because he’s angry that his car was scratched by Greg… except, it wasn’t scratched by Greg, it was scratched by his daughter and he is looking at her as she does it, I genuinely have no idea how that’s meant to work.
 It’s frankly disturbing seeing this 40 something large man with a beard chasing after a child as though he wants to murder him.
 In the 90’s this was a creepy trope, today it’s downright terrifying.
 The only decent moment involving him is a Psycho shower scene reference which is actually a pretty good variation on that scene.
-Shame it’s literally seconds after a 2 minute scene involving Beado taking a shit while Greg hides in the shower.
+Shame it’s literally seconds after a 2 minute scene involving Beado taking a dump while Greg hides in the shower.

 This movie would maybe be fine if it was direct to video, expectations lowered means it’d be barely OK as a viewing experience.
 In a cinema?
 No, objectively awful with exactly 5 minutes total of decency.
 If you love your children, you will take them to better movies

 Edit: This movie was so bad it inspired me to write an article titled “Good Bad Movie VS Bad Bad Movie: What’s The Difference“, read that and let me know if you agree with it.